 At the very least you might get some reaction that would help you know what the real reasons for the decision was.

 I am sure we all have our own stories where we have challenged the accepted norm.
 My own particular cause to celebrate is the shift in perceptions on the Euro.
-At one stage all the great and good were saying it was a ‘must do’, while now it’s a totally changed view!
+At one stage all the great and good were saying it was a ‘must do’, while now it has a totally changed view!

 Getting educated